hunter-college-ossd-spr19/Empathy-project-evaluation-02/evaluation_template.md

 There are two maintainers: Xavier Claessens and Guillaume Desmottes.
 <br><br><br><br>

-1. How many contributors has the project had in the past year?
+1. How many contributors has the project had in the past year?<br>
 In the past year, this project had 8 contributors.
 <br><br><br><br>